 1. The Slide Topper

-Let’s start with the slide topper.
+Let’s start with the slide covers.
 It is over our living room slide on the driver side of the RV.
-This was the wrong size for the slide topper hardware, which was from Carefree.
-We suspect this slide topper fabric had been replaced previously, as the fabric just didn’t fit properly on the hardware.
+This was the wrong size for the slide topper hardware, which was from Carefree of Colorado.
+We suspect this slide out awnings fabric had been replaced previously, as the fabric just didn’t fit properly on the hardware.
 This, and the fabric were completely different to everything else on the coach.
 Having the wrong size fabric significantly reduced the effectiveness of the slide topper.
 The tension didn’t hold as well, and it was more prone to tears.
 And it would flap excessively in the wind, which was both noisy and annoying.

 That meant on travel days, I had to remember to squeegee any rain water off the top of the slide before bringing it in.
 Otherwise, I’d be driving along, hit the brakes and end up getting dumped on with water, right on top of my shoulders while sitting in the driver’s seat.
 Not fun.